PenghuiDu/penghui-website/content/project/exploring-the-effect-of-psychotropic-drugs-on-zebrafish-brain-dynamics-by-high-throughput-calcium-imaging/index.md

 ---
-title: In Prep | Exploring the effect of psychotropic drugs on zebrafish brain dynamics by high-throughput calcium imaging
+title: Exploring the effect of psychotropic drugs on zebrafish brain dynamics by high-throughput calcium imaging
 subtitle: ""
 date: 2023-07-31T19:12:26.021Z
 summary: